oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/table.md

 ## Multiple Selected

-You can achieve the table multi-select effect by using the `isSelected` props and the `checkbox` props.
+You can achieve the table multi-select effect by using the `isSelected` property and the `checkbox` property.

 </card>